The Man Who Came to Dinner (1941 film): Production

 Four of the leading characters are based on real-life personalities.
 Sheridan Whiteside was inspired by celebrated critic and Algonquin Round Table member Alexander Woollcott, who eventually played the role on stage; Lorraine Sheldon by musical stage actress Gertrude Lawrence; Beverly Carlton by playwright and renowned wit Noël Coward; and Banjo by Algonguin Round Table member Harpo Marx.

 When Bette Davis saw the Broadway production of The Man Who Came to Dinner, she decided the role of Maggie Cutler would be a refreshing change of pace following her heavily dramatic role in The Little Foxes.
 She urged Jack L. Warner to purchase the screen rights for her and John Barrymore.
 He tested for the role of Whiteside but was deemed unsuitable when, as a result of his heavy drinking (or perhaps encroaching Alzheimers), he supposedly had difficulty delivering the complicated, fast-paced dialogue, even with his lines posted on cue cards throughout the set.
 The screen test was exhibited at the Museum of Modern Art in the early 21st century prior to a screening of the film, making the reason for Davis' subsequent rage at the studio's decision not to cast the superb Barrymore quite apparent.

 Both Charles Laughton and Orson Welles, who wanted to direct the film, campaigned for the role, and Laird Cregar and Robert Benchley made screen tests; but executive producer Hal B. Wallis thought the former was "overblown and extravagant" and the latter "too mild mannered."
-Warner suggested Cary Grant, but Wallis felt he was "far too young and attractive."
-Although Monty Woolley, who had created the role on the Broadway stage, was not familiar to movie audiences, Wallis finally cast him in the role, despite Warner's concern that the actor's homosexuality would be obvious on screen.
-Orson Welles would later play Whiteside 30 years later in a television adaptation of the play.
+Warner suggested Cary Grant, who had just finished Suspicion (1941), but Wallis felt he was "far too young and attractive".
+Although Monty Woolley, who had created the role on the Broadway stage, was not familiar to film audiences, Wallis finally cast him in the role, despite Warner's concern that the actor's homosexuality would be obvious on screen.
+Welles would later play Whiteside 30 years later in a television adaptation of the play.

 Bette Davis detested the casting of Woolley; she fought hard to cast John Barrymore but was overruled by the studio.
 In later years, she observed, "I felt the film was not directed in a very imaginative way.
 For me, it was not a happy film to make; that it was a success, of course, did make me happy.
 I guess I never got over my disappointment in not working with the great John Barrymore."